jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

 - nbThreads - number of subthreads used by OPALS.

 ### common.py
-Functions for logging process management etc.
+Functions for logging, process management etc.

 Function nam| Description
 --- | ---